For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 5. Leaving dishes until they're mouldy

-No one likes washing up, but when new life forms start to grow on them, you'll like the consequences of leaving them unwashed even less.
+No one likes washing the dishes, but when new life forms start to grow on them, you'll like the consequences of leaving them unwashed even less.
 The same goes for emptying the bins; it's not meant to be fun, but it's necessary.

 Make sure to sort out a plan of action with your flatmates nice and early.
 Decide whether you're going to just clean up after yourselves, attack the grime collectively or simply sort out a cleaning rota.